ClementTsang/bottom/README.md

 - `-C`, `--config` takes in a file path leading to a TOML file.
 If the file doesn't exist, one will be created.

 - `-b`, `--basic` will enable basic mode, removing all graphs from the main interface and condensing data.

+- `-t`, `--default_time_value` will set the default time interval graphs will display to (in milliseconds).
+Lowest is 30 seconds, defaults to 60 seconds.

+- `-i`, `--time_delta` will set the amount each zoom in/out action will change the time interval of a graph (in milliseconds).
+Lowest is 1 second, defaults to 15 seconds.

 ### Keybindings